jecrs687/2opt-Period-travelling-salesman---Problema-do-Caxeiro-Viajante-PCV-/README.md

    </ul>
 One of define is the quantity of cities.
 When the program run you can write the cities names.
 The Java file is just generating a visual graph

+This is one project for school subject 'graph theory and application'